Bloch sphere analog of qudits using Heisenberg-Weyl Operators: Bloch sphere representation of a qutrit

-Note 1- \textit{An implication of using the four-D Bloch vector representation is that more than one state lie at the same point in the sphere.
+where $\bm n$ is a real vector in $\mathbb{R}^4$ with $|\bm n|^2\leq 1$.
+Therefore, we find that the construction in Eq. (\ref{qutritexp1}) is analogous to the qubit Bloch sphere.
+We note here that the angle parameters $\theta_i$s are determining which states within the sphere in $\mathbb{R}^4$ are valid.
+An implication of using the Bloch vector representation in $\mathbb{R}^4$ is that more than one state lies at the same point in the sphere.
 The states lying on the same point are distinguished only by the angular parameters $\theta_i$.
 These states are equivalent under the action of some unitary operators.
-It would be interesting to identify these unitary operators.} \\
+It would be interesting to identify these unitary operators.
+Later, we will shed some light on this fact.

-Note 2- \textit{One can also characterize a qutrit state by allowing $0\leq n_i\leq1$ and $0\leq \theta_i \leq 2\pi$ range of values, but then we will not obtain a sphere structure.}

-Such a structure might also be worth studying because the weight parameters have proper meaning when they are positive valued.
-However, we do not study this in the current work.